MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 ---
 title: Conditional Access app control known limitations | Microsoft Defender for Cloud Apps
-description: Learn about known limitations for working with Microsoft Entra Conditional Access app control in Microsoft Defender for Cloud Apps. ms.date: 01/23/2024 ms.topic: how-to
+description: Learn about known limitations for working with Conditional Access app control in Microsoft Defender for Cloud Apps. ms.date: 01/23/2024 ms.topic: how-to
 ---

 # Known limitations in Conditional Access app control

-This article describes known limitations for working with Microsoft Entra Conditional Access app control in Microsoft Defender for Cloud Apps.
+This article describes known limitations for working with Conditional Access app control in Microsoft Defender for Cloud Apps.

 To learn more about security limitations, contact our support team.